Into Music: The Greatest Band You’ve Never Heard – Chapter 14

 “You must be the band, then?
 I’m Dougal.
 Welcome to Wick!” he said, inviting us into the venue.

-“Callum,” he said to a similarly large and bearded chargehand, “Help these lads with their equipment.
+“Callum,” he shouted to a similarly large and bearded chargehand, “Help these lads with their equipment.
 You know, we’ve been looking forward to this show.
 We don’t get many rock bands visiting our wee town.
 Have you come straight up from Glasgow?”

 “No,” said Billy, “We played Aberdeen last night.”